weisensee/PinochleGame/README.txt

 Lucas Weisensee
-Last Updated Jan 26 2015
+Last Updated Feb 11 2015
 Pinochle Game Project

 OVERVIEW::
-The aim of this project is to create a functional Pinochle Game utilizing different forms of AI and machine learning that is playable on a variety of different systems.
+The aim of this project is to create a functional Pinochle and Euchre Game utilizing different forms of AI and machine learning that is playable on a variety of different systems.

 TECHNICAL INFORMATION::
 See "Documentation" directory for more detailed specifications about project